-- 5.17 High quality design is promoted in Policy CP17.
-Through the NPPF the Government 'attaches great importance to the design of the built environment' and states that 'good design is a key aspect of sustainable development, is indivisible from good planning, and should contribute positively to making places better for people'14.
+- 5.12 High quality design is promoted in Policy CP17.
+Through the NPPF the Government places great importance on "The creation of high quality buildings and places is fundamental to what the planning and development process should achieve.
+Good design is a key aspect of sustainable development, creates better places in which to live and work and helps make development acceptable to communities."
 National guidance and Development Policies DP32 and DP33, are considered to adequately cover most design issues.
-However, because of the difficulty in developing suitable and appropriate monitoring indicators, it was not proposed to separately monitor design in the LDF. - 5.18 Policy DP32 was used 991 times during this monitoring period, demonstrating that design is taken in to consideration in the determination of a significant number of planning applications.
-Of these, 908 were approved, 68 refused and 10 withdrawn plus 5 others which were subject of split decisions, or disposed and were subject to appeal for non-determination.
+However, because of the difficulty in developing suitable and appropriate monitoring indicators, it was not proposed to separately monitor design in the LDF. - 5.13 Policy DP32 was used 953 times during this monitoring period, demonstrating that design is taken in to consideration in the determination of a significant number of planning applications.
+Of these, 856 were approved, 88 refused and 9 withdrawn. - 5.14 Policy DP33 relating to landscaping was taken into consideration in the determination of 161 applications (compared to just 121 during 2017/2018) of which 133 were permitted, 22 refused and 5 were withdrawn.